 The Canadian DAT is also accepted.
 The most competitive applicants will typically score 19s or 20s on the four important score sections.

 *Please note that the Admissions Committee will only consider scores from the first three DAT attempts.
-Additionally, all four minimum scores must be achieved on the exact same DAT examination.
+Additionally, all three competitive scores must be achieved on the exact same DAT examination.

 Required Letters of Evaluation:

-Completion of coursework in upper-level Biology classes such as Anatomy, Physiology, Microbiology, Immunology, Pharmacology and Histology.
+Completion of coursework in upper-level Biology classes such as Anatomy, Genetics, Physiology, Microbiology, Immunology, Pharmacology and Histology.

-- Class of 2016 composed of students from 33 states
+- Class of 2019 composed of students from 28 states and 1 country.

 The Financial Aid program at Tufts University School of Dental Medicine will be discussed during the interview session.
 Financial Aid application packets will be mailed to accepted applicants that place deposits at Tufts.